ToolVS

 Is Canva good enough for professional work?

-For many professional use cases — marketing materials, social media, presentations, and brand assets — Canva produces excellent results.
-However, for work requiring precise photo retouching, complex compositing, print-ready files with spot colours, or pixel-level control, Photoshop is necessary.
+For marketing materials, social media, presentations, and brand assets — absolutely.
+Canva produces excellent results for these use cases.
+However, professional photo retouching, complex compositing, print-ready files with spot colors, and pixel-level control still require Photoshop.

 Get our free SaaS Buyer's Guide (PDF)